titobs/udacity-bikeshare-project_github/README.md

 # Project Overview: Overview
-In this project, I made use of Python to explore data related to bike share systems for three major cities in the United States - Chicago, New York City, and Washington.
-I have written code to import the data and answer interesting questions about it by computing descriptive statistics.
-I have also written a script that takes in raw input to create an interactive experience in the terminal to present these statistics.
+In this project, I was able to explore data related to bike share systems for three major cities in the United States - Chicago, New York City, and Washington using Python.
+I have written code to import the data and answer insightful questions about it by computing descriptive statistics.
+I have also written a script that takes in user's raw input to create an interactive experience for users in the terminal to present these statistics.

 Divvy is a bicycle sharing system in the City of Chicago and two adjacent suburbs (image: [Wikipedia](https://en.wikipedia.org/wiki/Divvy))

 ## What Software Do I Need?
 To complete this project, the following software requirements apply:
 * You should have Python 3, NumPy, and pandas installed using Anaconda
-* A text editor, like [Sublime](https://www.sublimetext.com/) or [Atom](https://atom.io/).
+* A text editor, like [Sublime](https://www.sublimetext.com/), [Atom](https://atom.io/) or [VSCode](https://code.visualstudio.com/)
 * A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

 # Project Details: Bike Share Data